 Hair transplantation is a minimal invasive technique to get back your lost hair naturally.
-It is a surgical method that includes the transfer of individual hair follicles from a denser hair side, usually the back or sides of the head and commonly called as the donor site, to a bald or thinner recipient site.
+It is a surgical method that includes the transfer of individual follicles from a healthy area, usually the back or sides of the head and commonly called as the donor site, to a bald or thinner recipient site.
 Hair transplantation is equally benefited to all types of hair.
-Donor hair can be harvested by using either technique called Follicular Unit Extraction (FUE) or Follicular Unit Transplantation (FUT) respectively.
+Donor grafts can be harvested by using either technique called Follicular Unit Extraction (FUE) or Follicular Unit Transplantation (FUT) respectively.
 The surgeon, first, analyzes the scalps of a patient and then recommends the best hair loss treatments accordingly.
 Basic information about hair transplant donor area healing, regrowth and shock loss.
 How to avoid these complications of over harvesting of donor area is answered here.

 Donor area after Fue hair transplant

 In Fue procedure, donor grafts are extracted directly from the scalp in a follicular unit, containing one to four hairs.
 This micro removal uses tiny punches in between 0.6 mm to 1.0 mm in a diameter on the donor site.
 Now several inquiries arise in the mind of the patients as to whether the donor site will grow the hair back?
 Do they require transplanting the donor site as well?
 Or do they fail to cure their baldness?

 Have some patience as all your queries will be resolved in a short while.
 The incomplete answer is “No” because the whole grafts and the round around cells are removed in entirety from underneath the scalp surface.
 Therefore, hair re-growth in the donor site is not feasible at all.
 It is suggested that there is not a direct answer to the aforesaid queries.
 It certainly links with the accumulation of several components which concludes whether the donor site will grow further hair after the hair restoration procedure.

 Fue hair transplant success rate